awsdocs/nice-dcv-admin-guide/doc_source/enable-stylus.md

 Touchscreen and stylus are supported with all of the supported Linux operating systems\.
 The features are enabled by default on virtual sessions hosted on Linux NICE DCV servers\.
 However, some additional configuration is required to enable the features on console sessions hosted on Linux NICE DCV servers\.

+Stylus pen pressure and tilt events are supported only with the Windows, Linux, and macOS clients, and with the web browser client running in a Chromium\-based web browser, such as Edge version 79 and later and Google Chrome\.

 **To enable touchscreen and stylus support for console sessions hosted on a Linux NICE DCV server**

 1. Open `/etc/X11/xorg.conf` using your preferred text editor\.